dee-kap/deekap/content/now.md

 This arrangement appeals to me as it facilitates an overview of my activities and engagements during specific time frames.

+### 2024 June 26

+- Been way to busy at work lately.
+Not much time for other pursuits.

 ### 2024 April 20

 - Reading a couple of books these days.
 I'm trying this new way of reading where I read books from multiple disciplines simultaneously.